duck7000/Discogs/README.md

 * [Zip/Tar download]

 ### Requirements
-* PHP >= 7.4 (tested with 8.1)
+* PHP >= 7.4 - 8.1
 * PHP cURL extension

 Configuration
 =============

-DiscogsPHP needs no configuration but two things can be changed:<br>
+DiscogsPHP needs no configuration but a few things can be changed:<br>
-user agent can be reconfigured in config.
+user agent can be reconfigured in config.<br>
+Search is default CD, can be configured in config.<br>
-Search is intended for CD but can be changed to LP in TitleSearch line 53.
-I may add that as a config option.
+Search Limit default = 10, can be configured in config

 Searching for a CD
 ====================